Back to Agenda

 Session Chair(s)

-Kiernan Trevett, MSc
+Kiernan Trevett, MSC

-Genentech, A Member of the Roche Group, United States
+Quality Policy Lead, Genentech, A Member of the Roche Group, United States

 Medicines regulatory agencies and marketing authorisation holders each have a responsibility to supervise pharmacovigilance systems to ensure that the overall quality objectives of a pharmacovigilance system are met.
 These objectives include ensuring that legal pharmacovigilance requirements are complied with and that patients and public health are protected.
 One means of achieving this supervision is via inspections and audits, and risk-based principles are applied to help ensure that the highest risk elements of the system are subject to this type of supervisory activity.
 This session explores some of these principles from the perspective of two regulatory agencies and an industry representative.